lavrov-webdev/Flash-cards/README.md

 # Flash-cards
 An application for learning English.
-You can make a fork to be able to use your word pairs - to do this, import an array of objects with type "CardType" in the src/data/*.ts file.
+You can make a fork to be able to use your word pairs - to do this, export an array of objects with type "CardType" in the src/data/*.ts file.
 ```typescript
 export type CardType = {
   rus: string,